Stormy six-goal thriller: Man United sinks Leeds in EPL

 Ultimately, though, the tide turned back in United’s favor to win a six-goal thriller on a drenched pitch.
 Fred and Elanga secured the 4-2 victory and kept United on course to stay in fourth place.

 Leeds can’t yet escape the fear that its return to the Premier League after a 16-year exile will end after two seasons.
-Just five points separate Marcelo Bielsa’s side from the relegation zone.
+Just five points separate Marcelo Bielsa’s side from the relegation zone after collecting one point from the last four games.

+“The effort the team made you can value it, but the relationship between what you get and what they produced is enormous in football,” Leeds manager Marcelo Bielsa said.
+“To not fight would be a sign that is worrying and to fight is a starting point.
+But it is not the only thing.”

 Certainty of its Premier League status is needed to invest in a stadium shorn of much investment since Leeds was relegated in 2004 from the world’s richest league.